GM CEO To Step Down As Company Posts Profit

 TRACY SAMILTON: At the end of an earnings conference call for analysts and media, GM's CEO Ed Whitacre chimed in.
 His news, he'll turn over the CEO reigns as of September 1st to GM board member Dan Akerson.
 Whitacre says everybody knew, including the board, that he wasn't in this for the long haul.

-Mr. ED WHITACRE (Former CEO, GM): My goal in coming to General Motors was to help restore profitability, build a strong market position and prepare this iconic company for success.
+ED WHITACRE: My goal in coming to General Motors was to help restore profitability, build a strong market position and prepare this iconic company for success.
 Today we are clearly on that path.

-Mr. AARON BRAGMAN (Auto Analyst, IHS Automotive): To announce this days before announcing the IPO, which is the ultimate goal here for restructuring GM and getting it back public again is, frankly, bizarre.
+AARON BRAGMAN: To announce this days before announcing the IPO, which is the ultimate goal here for restructuring GM and getting it back public again is, frankly, bizarre.

 SAMILTON: Gerald Meyers, a former CEO of American Motors Corporation puts it even more bluntly.